Planning your dream wedding starts with a phone call...

 about the best place on Earth

-This site will take you through all the steps from how to get to Playa del Carmen and what to expect while you are here.
+You'll find everything you need, from how to get to Playa del Carmen to what you can expect while you're here.

-We have information and reviews on where to stay in the Riviera Maya, whether it’s an all inclusive resort or condohotel.
+Get information and reviews on where to stay in the region (Riviera Maya), whether it’s an all inclusive resort or condohotel.

-We want to show you the best of what Playa del Carmen has to offer.
+This is your guide to experiencing the best of what Playa del Carmen has to offer.

-And, of course, locals always get the best prices so we offer discounts on tours, transfers, hotels and packages.
+And because locals always get the best prices, we offer discounts on tours, transfers, hotels and packages.

-The high seasons in the Yucatan occur in the "winter" months from December through April and again during summer vacation in July and August.
+The high seasons in the Riviera Maya/Playa del Carmen occur in the "winter" months from December through April and again during summer vacation in July and August.
 The peak seasons in Playa del Carmen are Christmas and Spring Break (Semana Santa) which is the week before and after Easter.
-The weather varies a little, but has an average of 40 days of sunshine per year and a year-round average of temperature of 27°C / 80°F.
+The weather varies a little, but has an average of 340 days of sunshine per year and a year-round average of temperature of 27°C / 80°F.

 Mexican money is the peso.
-Exchange rates vary but count on about 12.5 pesos for 1USD.
-You can exchange your money at most hotel receptions and at exchange booths located across town.
+Exchange rates vary but count on about 16 pesos for 1USD.
+You can exchange your money at some hotel receptions and at exchange booths located across town.
 USD will be accepted almost everywhere, but at variable exchange rates.

-The population of the Yucatan is a combination of Maya and Spanish mestizos.
+The population of the Yucatan peninsula is a combination of Maya and Spanish mestizos.

 No visas are required for US and Canada, but tourist cards are a must.
 Stays are good up to 180 days.